Kerrigan29a/templite/README.md

 loop index is 5
 loop index is 6
 loop index is 7

+But be careful, adding any other character between the backslash and the new line character will break the rule and the backslash, and the following characters will be printed:

+line ending with backslash and an additional space \
+line ending with backslash and an additional space \
+line ending with backslash and an additional space \

 Single variables and expressions starting with quotes are substituted
 automatically: